 Short-term side effects from radiation therapy may include fatigue, mild skin reactions, hair loss, upset stomach, and neurologic symptoms.
 Most side effects go away soon after treatment is finished.
-Also, radiation therapy is usually not recommended for children younger than five because of the high risk of damage to their developing brains.
+Also, radiation therapy is usually not recommended for children younger than 5 because of the high risk of damage to their developing brains.
 Longer term side effects of radiation depend on how much healthy tissue received radiation therapy and include memory and hormonal problems and cognitive (thought process) changes, such as difficulty understanding and performing complex tasks.

 Learn more about the basics of radiation therapy on this website, or see the American Society for Therapeutic Radiology and Oncology’s pamphlet, Radiation Therapy for Brain Tumors.